Celtic rainforest

-Celtic rainforest is a colloquial term which refers to the temperate rainforest of Great Britain and Ireland.
-These woodlands are also variously referred to as Atlantic rainforest, Upland Oakwoods, Atlantic Oakwoods or Western Oakwoods.
-Today, the Celtic rainforests exist as small fragments of the temperate rainforest that once covered much of Ireland and the west coast of Great Britain.
-The majority of these fragments occur on steep-sided slopes above rivers and lakes which have avoided clearance and intensive grazing pressure.
-There are notable examples in Ireland especially along its western coast, including the Beara Rainforest in West Cork, the Great Forest of Aughty in Clare and Galway, Oldhead Wood in Mayo and Ardnamona Wood and Glenveagh in Donegal.
+There are notable examples in Ireland especially along its western coast, including the Beara Rainforest in West Cork, the Great Forest of Aughty in counties Clare and Galway, Oldhead Wood in County Mayo and Ardnamona Wood and Glenveagh in County Donegal.
 In Scotland, rainforest exists on the islands and shores of Loch Maree, Loch Sunart, Loch Lomond, and one of the best preserved sites on the remote Taynish Peninsula in Argyll.
 In Wales, they occur on steep-sided riverine gorges in Snowdonia and Mid Wales.
-In England, there are examples in the Lake District (Borrowdale Woods), and steep-sided riverine and estuarine valleys in South West England, including the Fowey valley in Cornwall, and the valley of the river Dart which flows off Dartmoor, and has rainfall in excess of 2 metres per year.
+In England, there are examples in the Lake District (Borrowdale Woods), and steep-sided riverine and estuarine valleys in South West England, including the Fowey valley in Cornwall, and the valley of the River Dart which flows off Dartmoor, and has rainfall in excess of 2 metres per year.

 Physical conditions

 Small annual temperature variation, high humidity, and high levels of annual precipitation makes Celtic Rainforest an important habitat for numerous common and rare species of mosses, liverworts, and lichens.
 The Scottish Natural History Scientific Advisory Committee writes, "the whole area is a lichenologists’ Mecca".
 There is an exceptional number of epiphytic plants (plants growing on or hanging from trees without being parasitic).
 The ground is covered with a deep blanketing of mosses and liverworts, which rise up the trunks of the trees onto the horizontal branches and up into the canopy.